-Online Bachelors in Infection Control & Prevention (IPC)
+University of Dundee Online BSc in Infection Control & Prevention

 The Online Bachelors in Infection Control & Prevention (IPC) is the final year of a Bachelor of Science Degree in Infection Control and Prevention.
 This diploma-to-degree course is taught online and designed for those seeking to pursue a career in healthcare, specifically for fields related to Public Health, Infection Control and Infection prevention.
 Taught by the University of Dundee, learn practical skills that can put into practice immediately.
 This Online course allows students to complete the final year of their Bachelors degree while still working, without needing to compromise their work, career or personal commitments.